 A financial allowance of 1,500 euros was granted to 110 families, representing 295 individuals, in accordance with an application process specifically established for this purpose.
 The households selected were those with the highest vulnerability assessment, while another 40 families received food supplies, cleaning articles and household appliances.

 The programme’s most crucial component was the psychological support of those affected, aimed at helping people get over the trauma of their harrowing experience and gradually return to some sort of normality, helping themselves and those around them.

 In total, 1,679 affected persons received counselling services in the form of 1,653 individual and family therapy sessions.
 An additional 954 complementary activities also took place, including house visits, escorting people and activities involving liaising with other bodies to ensure better handling of incidents, while 37 group interventions were also carried out in nursery schools, cultural venues and mental health structures.
 Moreover, employees of health centres in the wider area who were also affected by the fires were offered training in the recognition of mental disorders and suicide risk.

 Drawing on the support that they received, those affected are managing to cope with the crisis and gradually return to some sort of normality.

 The local community and the local bodies involved were trained in the detection of cases requiring psychological support and in the management of similar emergencies.
 Moreover, the local bodies now know where to refer similar incidents, when they cannot handle these themselves.

-The Bodossaki Foundation sought out and found additional funding, which allowed for the provision of financial allowances to 12 more families and psycho-social support to 200 people.
+Bodossaki Foundation sought out and secured additional funding, which covered the granting of financial allowances to 12 more families and the provision of psycho-social support services to 200 more individuals.